Should I Buy Term Life or Permanent Life Insurance?

 How to choose between term and permanent life insurance

 First and foremost, term policies are a great option if you need coverage and are seeking the most affordable premiums.
-You should also consider a term policy if you need coverage for a specific period of time: such as when paying off a mortgage, putting kids through college, shouldering costs for a wedding, or replacing income.
+You should also consider a term policy if you need coverage for a specific period of time (e.g., when paying off a mortgage, putting kids through college, shouldering costs for a wedding, or replacing income).

 Permanent life insurance policies, meanwhile, are best suited for those seeking coverage for a longer duration or for as long as they live (if you can afford corresponding premiums).
-Because they offer various features, permanent policies are also sometimes desirable for those who would appreciate their flexibility.
-Beyond this, permanent life insurance is often a viable option for those looking to further diversify a large investment portfolio via a life insurance policy.
+Packed with various features, permanent policies are also sometimes desirable for those seeking flexibility and often a viable option for those looking to further diversify a large investment portfolio via a life insurance policy.

 Options for undecided individuals